-Based on the analysis results using the validation of the elbow method and the Principal Component Analysis (PCA) method, it was found that the number of clusters or the correct grouping based on the predictor variables that had been previously selected was three groups using the elbow method, because using the Principal Component Analysis (PCA) method, the distribution of clusters formed from the K-Means Clustering model accumulates at a point, causing the distribution to be ambiguous.
+Based on the results of the analysis using K-Means without PCA and K-Means with the Principal Component Analysis (PCA) method, the correct number of clusters or groupings based on the predictor variables that have been previously selected are three groups using K-Means without PCA with Elbow method validation.K-Means with Principal Component Analysis (PCA) method causes the distribution of clusters formed from the K-Means Clustering model to accumulate at a point, causing the distribution to become ambiguous and make segmentation unclear.

-Based on the clustering results, three different customer groups were found, as shown in table 7.
-The first group represents 937,837 total power used using total electricity consumption at peak load of 27,827 kWh and total electricity consumption when peak off-load is 115,194 kWh with customers using installed capacity above 10,600 kWh.
+Based on the clustering results, three different customer groups were found, as shown in table 10.
+The first group represents 937,837 total powers used using total electricity consumption at peak load of 27,827 kWh and total electricity consumption when peak off-load is 115,194 kWh with customers using installed capacity above 10,600 kWh.

-The second group describes as much as 4,260 full power used using total electricity consumption at peak load of 35 kWh and total electricity consumption at peak load of 544 kWh with customers using installed capacity between 450 kWh to 10,600 kWh.
-The third group describes as much as 2,226,351 full power used using total electricity consumption at peak load of 123,297 kWh and total electricity consumption at peak load time of 390,803 kWh with customers using installed capacity above 200,000 kWh.
+The second group describes as much as 4,260 full powers used using total electricity consumption at peak load of 35 kWh and total electricity consumption at peak load of 544 kWh with customers using installed capacity between 450 kWh to 10,600 kWh.
+The third group describes as much as 2,226,351 full powers used using total electricity consumption at peak load of 123,297 kWh and total electricity consumption at peak load time of 390,803 kWh with customers using installed capacity above 200,000 kWh.

-Table 7 The Result of Clustering
+Table 10 The Result of Clustering